flipxcrsp/Beyond_the_pitch/README.md

 > Exploring security tools, learning platforms, & lab environments to understand how detection, monitoring, ticketing, & response workflows function.
 >
 > HTB, TryHackMe, and Cybrary are training grounds.
 The tools inside them are the real story.
->
-> Most of my interest is support/sales engineering, but understanding how cybersecurity tools are used helps me speak clearly to the problems they solve.

 ## 🧩 Product & Platform Observations